 A tablet computer has been around for years but it wasn't until the iPad when the market finally took off.
 Apple has designed something that is hard to imitate successfully and this can be proven by the number of knockoffs and imitation products of the iPod, iPad and MacBook that have failed to gain a large portion of market share.

-Source: Christopher S Penn, What Is Your Business Core Competency?, 2018Fa
+Source: Awaken Your Superhero blog, What Is Your Business Core Competency?, 2018Fa

 As strategy researcher Scott Gallagher notes: